STAND. COM. REP. NO. 2797

 State of Hawaii

-Your Committees on Government Operations, Labor, Culture and the Arts, and Human Services, to which was referred S.B.
-No. 2468 entitled:
+Your Committee on Ways and Means, to which was referred S.B.
+No. 2630 entitled:

-As affirmed by the records of votes of the members of your Committees on Government Operations, Labor, Culture and the Arts, and Human Services that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 2468, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 2468, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2630, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 2630, S.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,